2600hz/docker/README.md

 TODO
 ====

+* Add haproxy to setup (balance the load between two or more instances of kazoo)
 * Prepare production images (binary only, without build infrastructure)
 * Inter-container file exchange for sup (monster-ui apps, kazoo-sounds)